Real People Stories – Inge (39)

 Low-grade OC

 After the operation, Inge received chemo in the form of abdominal rinses.
 Her daughter was four years old at the time.
 She didn’t understand it well, but everything focused on ‘Mommy is getting better’.
 “We have to do this, then everything will be over soon.”
 But it won’t pass that easily.”
-Time was needed for physical HPV tag recovery, and time was needed to process everything.
-The Ca125 cancer, everything it caused and the fear became part of Inge.
+Time was needed for physical tag recovery, and time was needed to process everything.
+The disease, everything it caused and the fear became part of Inge.
 She felt like a ‘ticking time bomb’, but she hoped for a long and healthy life.

 When it turned out that metastases had again been found in the peritoneum in the spring of 2021, the HPV test news came as a bombshell, not only for Inge and her husband but also for their daughter.
 Getting better is suddenly no longer an option.
 Even though she is only eight, her daughter suddenly has big people to worry about.